owm111/hackneyed-x11-cursors/README.md

 * `all`: make the multi-sized, right-handed theme;
 * `all.x`: make a single-sized, right-handed theme of the specified size;
-* `lall`: make the multi-sized, left-handed theme;
+* `all.left`: make the multi-sized, left-handed theme;
-* `lall.x`: make a single-sized, left-handed theme of the specified size.
+* `all.x.left`: make a single-sized, left-handed theme of the specified size.

 Individual cursors can be made with `make <cursor_name>.<size>.<orientation>`, e.g.: